 How will any ‘suspicious votes’ be handled?

-For multiple votes from a single device, the elections administrators will work with the ‘membership’ person to confirm how many votes reside at that address (i.e., how many members in that family with voting privileges).
+For multiple votes from a single device, the elections administrators will work with the ‘membership’ person to confirm how many voters reside at that address (i.e., how many members in that family with voting privileges).

 All multiple votes from a single PNER membership number will be automatically discarded, and noted as ‘spoiled ballots’.